-What general ongoing regu latory and compliance requirements will I need to satisfy?
+What general ongoing regulatory and compliance requirements will I need to satisfy?
 Do these obligations apply to my firm?
-ARTs EMTs Compliance obligation Description Credit institution Authorized ART issuer EMI or credit in Reserve of assets (continued) The reserve of assets must also be operationally segregated from the issuer's estate, as well as from the reserve of assets of other cryptoassets.
+ARTs EMTs Other cryptoassets Compliance obligation Description Credit institution Authorized ART issuer EMI or credit institution Issuer of other cryptoassets Reserve of assets (continued) The reserve of assets must also be operationally segregated from the issuer's estate, as well as from the reserve of assets of other cryptoassets.
 Segregated pools of reserves of assets must be operated, maintained and managed for each ART.
 The issuance and redemption of ARTs must always matched by a corresponding increase or decrease in the reserve of assets.
 The aggregate value of the reserve of assets (determined using market prices) must be at least equal to the aggregate value of the claims against the issuer from the holders of the ARTs in circulation.
 Issuers of ARTs must have a clear and detailed policy describing the stabilising mechanism of the ARTs, including particular information requirements set out in MiCAR.
 An independent audit of the reserve of assets must be conducted every six months, with the results notified to the competent authority and published.
-Custody of reserve assets Custody policies, procedures and contractual arrangements must be established that ensure: YES√ YES Only if you issue EMTs (with the ol the reserve assets are not encumbered nor pledged as a financial collateral arrangement; applicable with re significant EMT). the reserve assets are held in custody in accordance with MiCAR requirements; the issuers of ARTs have prompt access to the reserve assets to meet any requests for redemption from the ART holders; concentrations of the custodians of reserve assets are avoided; and risk of concentration of reserve assets is avoided.
+Custody of reserve assets Custody policies, procedures and contractual arrangements must be established that ensure: YES✓ YES ✓ Only if you issue significant EMTs (with the obligations NO× the reserve assets are not encumbered nor pledged as a financial collateral arrangement; applicable with reference to the significant EMT). the reserve assets are held in custody in accordance with MiCAR requirements; the issuers of ARTs have prompt access to the reserve assets to meet any requests for redemption from the ART holders; concentrations of the custodians of reserve assets are avoided; and risk of concentration of reserve assets is avoided.
 A custody policy must be in place for each pool of reserve of assets.